In the Cut (film): Reception

 In the years since In the Cut's original release, the film has been reexamined and praised as a feminist erotic thriller.
-Critics noted how Campion foregrounds female agency and pleasure, and subverts many tropes of the genre such as the femme fatale archetype and the male gaze.
+Critics noted how Campion emphasizes female agency and pleasure, and subverts many tropes of the genre such as the femme fatale archetype and the male gaze.
 Writing for Thrillist, Jourdain Searles said the film isa story about women being hunted, from their vantage point for once.
 Shots depicting Frannie being watched mainly serve to highlight how women have to navigate the world under the gaze of men.
 Frannie is always looking over her shoulder, constantly assessing her surroundings.
 She knows she is being watched, yet continues to pursue pleasure on her own terms.
-In the end, once Frannie has faced her worst fears, In the Cut rewards that bravery.The film is also a deconstruction of fantasies of romance, particularly the idealization of marriage.
+In the end, once Frannie has faced her worst fears, In the Cut rewards that bravery.

+In the Cut has also been interpreted as a deconstruction of fantasies of romance, particularly the idealization of marriage.
 Writing for Fangoria, Zach Vasquez said the film succeeds at both combining "the lurid aesthetic of Bava/Argento with a modern examination of violent patriarchal power dynamics", citing Campion's "use of speed ramping, slow motion, lens flares, and more".
 Nick James placed In the Cut at No. 3 in Sight & Sound's list of twenty-first century noir films, writing "it’s the way that Campion, in scene after scene, juxtaposes powerful female desire with vulnerability that makes In the Cut a unique noir".
 Film critic David Thomson has also called the film a masterpiece, and, in his book Moments That Made the Movies, hails it as "one of the great films of the twenty-first century."